What to Drink to Lower Your Stroke Risk?

 Risk factors for stroke include high blood pressure, high cholesterol, diabetes, obesity, smoking, and physical inactivity.
 While some of these factors are beyond our control, many are influenced by diet and lifestyle.
 This is where your drink choices come into play.

-The Best Beverages to Prevent Stroke
+Best Beverages to Prevent Stroke

-1. Water: The Ultimate Hydrator
+1. Water: Ultimate Source of Hydration

 2. Green Elixir: A Natural Power Boost